 - Question 32 of 50

 Roundworm is a human parasite found in the:

 A Roundworm (called Ascaris lumbricoides) is a human parasite found in the Small intestine.
 It infects a human’s small intestine and acts as a parasite, getting nutrients from its host’s intestinal tract.

 Who introduced the use of artificial heart for surgery?

-Christiaan Neethling Barnard was a South African cardiac surgeon who performed the world’s first human-to-human heart transplant operation.
+Christiaan Neethling Barnard introduced the use of artificial heart for surgery.
+He was a South African cardiac surgeon who performed the world’s first human-to-human heart transplant operation.

 - Question 34 of 50